A lot or a little?

 What parents need to know

 Parents need to know that this animated series is meant for kids old enough to watch -- and appreciate -- a satire of reality shows like Survivor; those too young to get the joke likely won't find it very funny.
-There's some mild innuendo, characters can be rude to each other, and, of course, they're often made to suffer indignities and ridiculously difficult and dangerous "challenges."
-But there's little that's blatantly iffy beyond occasional fart jokes.
+There's a lot of sexual innuendo, especially in later seasons; characters hook up and one briefly loses her bikini top.
+Characters can be rude to each other, and, of course, they're often made to suffer indignities and ridiculously difficult and dangerous "challenges."
+It's on the edgy side for a kids' series, but older tweens and teens will enjoy what might be their first taste of satire.

 What's the story?